growan/wca-documents/wca-regulations-2013.md

 - B1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - B1a) There is no inspection period.
-    - B1b) The competitor supplies his own blindfold.
+    - B1b) The competitor supplies her own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer and stopwatch.
-    - B2b) The competitor places his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+    - B2b) The competitor places her hands on the elevated sensor unit of the Stackmat, with her fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
-    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
+    - B2d) The competitor starts the attempt by removing her hands from the timer, thus starting the timer.
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.
     - B2e) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase: